slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On career

 <!--
+- creative teams should be colocated. the rest of the company can be distributed. -- naval
+- if the title matters to you, you don't belong to a startup. -- naval
+- there are 7B people in the world. someday, i hope, there will be 7B companies. -- naval
 - i'm really good in thsi game so i showld keep playaing vs i'm really good in thsi game so i showld stop playaing
 - philosophy improves your intellectual rigor!
 - behaviour economist: dar bonus no inicio do ano e tira-lo no fim do ano se as coisas correrem mal!